LemonadeVR/BeatForge/README.md

 Based on the image above in [Creating a project](#creating-a-project), you might have already guessed their purpose. `projectName` is the name of your project folder, `mapName` is the name of your map folder, `inputDif` is your input difficulty, and so on.
 It's pretty self-explanatory.

 There is no need to enter the full directory, as the script will do that for you.
 For example, using `ExpertStandard.dat` will autofill to `projects/lemon/mangoParty/ExpertStandard.dat`.

+## Writing your script
+### A brief introduction
+Everything you write has to start with `map`.
+For example, if you wanted to create a note, you would use `map._notes.push()` (V2 Example).

+We won't go into much detail here, as there is already another document linked under [Important links](#important-links) that covers this topic.

 ## Functions